MEGA65/open-roms/STATUS.md

 # New features

-Here are the features of the Open ROMs not found in the original ROMs from the 80s (many of them are [configurable](CONFIG.md)):
+Here are the features of the Open ROMs not found in the original ROMs from the 80s (many of them are [configurable](CONFIG.md) during compilation):

 * improved keyboard scanning, resistant to ghosting and joystick interference (one variant even supports multi-keyy rollover), supports additional C128 keys
 * joystick can be used to move text cursor
 * pre-defined function keys
 * uses RAM under ROM and I/O: 61438 bytes free
-* cold/warm start silences multiple SID chips - all $D4xx and $D5xx addresses
+* cold/warm start silences multiple SID chips - all $D4xx and $D5xx addresses, configured addresses
 * wark start due to BRK prints out the instruction address
 * extended `LOAD` command
     * start/end addresses are displayed, in the Final cartridge style